Looking for an alternative to CliftonStrengths / Gallup's StrengthsFinder?

 What are the Benefits of Strengths-Based Development?

-Gallup’s clifton strengths test offers many immense benefits to both managers and employees alike.
+Strengths-based approach to leadership and development offers significant benefits to both managers and employees alike.
 Knowing your strengths is key to using a strength-based approach.
-Without a solid understanding for your talents, your growth plans and goals may not be reached effectively.
+Without a solid understanding for your talents and strengths, your growth plans and goals may not be reached effectively.
 You may leave your potential untapped, too.

 A strength-based approach can boost your confidence and allow you to stay productive, positive, and more successful in general at work.
-Taking Gallup’s strengths test can be your first step to strength discovery and the beginning of your implementing the strength-based approach.
+Taking Gallup’s talent assessment can be your first step to strength discovery and the beginning of your implementing the strength-based approach.

-Some of the key benefits you gain from taking the CliftonStrengths test include:
+Some of the key benefits you gain from the strengths-based approach:

 - Being self-aware, allows you to effectively communicate your abilities to interviewers and answer difficult questions such as “what is your greatest strength/weakness?” with relative ease